 We recommend looking at a Plus500 alternative that has more financial regulation.

 What happens if Trade.com or Plus500 go bust?

-Trade.com and Plus500 are regulated which means that as part of their regulatory obligations Trade.com and Plus500 have to offer a certain level of financial protection to their clients.
+Trade.com and Plus500 are regulated, which means that as part of their regulatory obligations Trade.com and Plus500 have to offer a certain level of financial protection to their clients.
 Trade.com and Plus500 should by law keep client funds separate from Trade.com and Plus500 funds.
-If either Trade.com or Plus500 goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Trade.com and Plus500 websites and regulators.
+If either Trade.com or Plus500 goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Trade.com and Plus500 websites and regulators.

 Are Trade.com or Plus500 good for beginners?

-Plus500 is not suitable for beginners unless you are trading with a Plus500 demo account.
+Plus500 is unsuitable for beginners unless you trade with a Plus500 demo account.

 Trade.com and Plus500 offer low deposits and access to a selection of market insights and news resources.
 Both Trade.com and Plus500 offer demo accounts.
-This is a big plus for Trade.com and Plus500 as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Trade.com and Plus500 as it shows they are interested in their customers.